 This provides easy access to information and subsequently makes the system publicly accountable.
-Also as web enables free flow of information, it can be easily accessed by all without any discrimination.,
+Also as the web enables the free flow of information, it can be easily accessed by all without any discrimination.,

 The deployment of ICTs reduces the transaction costs, which makes services cheaper.
 For example, rural areas suffer on account of lack of information regarding markets, products, agriculture, health, education, weather, etc. and if all this could be accessed online would lead to better and more opportunities and thereby prosperity in these areas.

 The access to information empowers the citizens.
-Informed citizenry can participate and voice their concerns, which can be accommodated in the programme/ project formulation, implementation, monitoring and service delivery.
-Web enabled participation will counter the discriminatory factors affecting our societal behaviour.
+The informed citizenry can participate and voice their concerns, which can be accommodated in the programme/ project formulation, implementation, monitoring and service delivery.
+Web-enabled participation will counter the discriminatory factors affecting our societal behaviour.